You need just three ingredients to make a delicious old-fashioned chocolate ice cream soda – and a glass full of wonderful, bubbly memories to share.

 - Finish it off by adding a scoop of ice cream to the soda glass, and mount an additional scoop to the rim, sidecar style.

-Top it off with one last splash of Canada Dry Sparkling Seltzer Water, pop in a straw and enjoy!
-(We usually serve ours with extra seltzer water on the side so that we can make our sodas last as long as possible.)
+Top it off with one last splash of club soda or seltzer water (I prefer club soda), pop in a straw and enjoy!
+We usually serve ours with extra club soda on the side so that we can make our sodas last as long as possible.)

-For the record, LA has lived in Iowa for decades now and sometimes years pass without us getting together, but he is planning a trip to Portland next month, and you can bet that I will have the chocolate syrup, ice cream and Canada Dry waiting for him when he gets here.
+For the record, LA has lived in Iowa for decades now and sometimes years pass without us getting together.
+However, whenever he visits, you can bet that I will have the chocolate syrup, ice cream and Canada Dry waiting for him.